oliver-oloughlin/kvdex/README.md

 # KVDB
-Simple wrapper module for Deno's KV store.
+Database wrapper for Deno's KV store.
 Allows for easy and type-safe storing/retrieving of data.

 Support for indexing.